 Recall that, as mentioned earlier, it is actually not usually necessary to use “multi-site” mode – that is, to run more than one PC2 server.
 Assuming reliable network communications are available, teams and judges at arbitrary physical locations can normally connect to a single PC2 Server running the entire contest.

-Visit the ICPC web site at Error!
-Hyperlink reference not valid. for further details.
+Visit the ICPC web site at https://icpc.global fError!
+Hyperlink reference not valid.or further details.

 Note that teams can be instructed to write programs which read from “stdin” even though the administrator provides the input data in a file; PC2 arranges that the content of the specified file is available in the current directory at runtime (for the case of reading from a file), or that the content of the file is presented to the program’s standard input channel (if that input selection is specified).